achoudh5/Hacktoberfest_Interview_Questions_2020/DSTopicQuestions/questions.md

 8. Find the smallest positive integer value that cannot be represented as sum of any subset of a given array
 9. Smallest subarray with sum greater than a given value
 10. Stock Buy Sell to Maximize Profit

+What are the various operations that can be performed on different Data Structures?

+Insertion ?
+Add a new data item in the given collection of data items.
+Deletion ?
+Delete an existing data item from the given collection of data items.
+Traversal ?
+Access each data item exactly once so that it can be processed.
+Searching ?
+Find out the location of the data item if it exists in the given collection of data items.
+Sorting ?
+Arranging the data items in some order i.e. in ascending or descending order in case of numerical data and in dictionary order in case of alphanumeric data.

+How is an Array different from Linked List?

+The size of the arrays is fixed, Linked Lists are Dynamic in size.
+Inserting and deleting a new element in an array of elements is expensive, Whereas both insertion and deletion can easily be done in Linked Lists.
+Random access is not allowed in Linked Listed.
+Extra memory space for a pointer is required with each element of the Linked list.
+Arrays have better cache locality that can make a pretty big difference in performance.

+What is Stack and where it can be used?

+Stack is a linear data structure which the order LIFO(Last In First Out) or FILO(First In Last Out) for accessing elements.
+Basic operations of stack are : Push, Pop , Peek

+Applications of Stack:

+Infix to Postfix Conversion using Stack
+Evaluation of Postfix Expression
+Reverse a String using Stack
+Implement two stacks in an array
+Check for balanced parentheses in an expression

+What is a Queue, how it is different from stack and how is it implemented?

+Queue is a linear structure which follows the order is First In First Out (FIFO) to access elements.
+Mainly the following are basic operations on queue: Enqueue, Dequeue, Front, Rear
+The difference between stacks and queues is in removing.
+In a stack we remove the item the most recently added; in a queue, we remove the item the least recently added.
+Both Queues and Stacks can be implemented using Arrays and Linked Lists.